- adjectivetenuous (adjective)

 Кыздар Нет

-Tenuous Definition & Meaning - Merriam-Webster
+TENUOUS Definition & Meaning - Merriam-Webster

-Meaning of tenuous in English - Cambridge Dictionary
+TENUOUS | English meaning - Cambridge Dictionary

 Tenuous means weak, unimportant, or in doubt.
 Learn how to use this adjective in different contexts, see related words and phrases, and hear the pronunciation.